PraveshMoelchand/gdse-in-practice/_posts/2020-05-13-tools-for-distributed-communication.md

 This affects the communication as it can no longer be performed in a co-located environment.

 It is important to look into alternative tools that allow the communication between team members over a long distance.
-But what tools are capable of meeting the requirements of the team?
-And what are these requirements?
+Is this possible?
+If so, what tools are generally needed to cover all the communication in a co-located setup?
 In this blog post these questions will be answered.

 ## Types of tools